-You can read about the surgery that is sometimes required to cure this problem permanently here.
+Read about the surgery that is sometimes required to cure this problem permanently here

 What Will I See If My Pet Has An Ear Infection ?

-However, by the third or fourth month a brownish “coffee grounds” material begins to appear within the ear.
+However, by the third or fourth month, a brownish “coffee grounds” material begins to appear within the ear.
 These youngsters rarely have itchy ears yet.
-If these mites are discovered early, a few drops of permethrin-containing liquid or even baby or mineral oil in each ear and massaged downward will cure the problem.
+If these mites are discovered early, a few drops of permethrin or pyrethrin-containing oily liquid or even baby or mineral oil massaged down each ear canal will cure the problem.
 Ear mites breath through holes in their sides.
 Any thing oily plugs these holes and kills them.
 Never place irritating liquids or water-based products in your pet's ears.
 That includes anything with alcohol or bleach.
 Some get away with placing vinegar in their pet's ears.
 I do not recommend doing that either.

-If the problem is left untreated, the delicate linings of the ear canals thickens and changes occur that sometimes persist throughout your pet's life.
-It is better to over-treated ear problems with gentle medications when they are first discovered than to try to return the ear canal lining to its normal condition later.
+If the problem is left untreated or improperly treated, the delicate linings of the ear canals can thicken and changes can occur that sometimes persist throughout your pet's life.
+It is better to over-treated ear problems with gentle prescription medications when they are first discovered than to struggle to return a pet's ear canal lining to its normal condition later.
 It is often impossible to accomplish once the damage has been done.

-After a product is used to kill the mites, a bland antibiotic and steroid- containing ointment should be used daily for several weeks.
+I suggest that after an approved product is used to kill the mites, a bland antibiotic and steroid-containing ointment should be used daily for several weeks.
 The medications do no good if they aren't massaged down into the ear canal where the infection actually is.
 Have a veterinary technician instruct you how to do that.
 Where you see the nasty goop is not where the problem is.
 That mess originated much farther down in the ear canal.
 Don't place objects in your pet' ear.
-You should just clean the outer portion of the canal that you can see with a Q-tip while someone else restrains the pet.
+You should just clean the outer portion of the ear flap and canal that you can see with a Q-tip while someone else restrains the pet.

-Dogs with floppy ears are naturally predisposed to ear problems because of poor circulation within the ear canals.
+Dogs with floppy ears are naturally predisposed to ear problems because of the poor circulation of air within their ear canals.
 Humidity that builds up in the partially-sealed canal space and the tendency for many floppy-eared dogs to have hair growing within their ear canals add to the problem.
 This is the reason spaniels, springer's, labradors and golden retrievers are so prone to ear problems.
 Any tendencies to allergies (atopy) those breeds may have (like paw licking and chewing) add to the likelyhood of ear problems.

-Wet ears after swimming – especially in swimming pools is an added cause.
+Wet ears after swimming – especially in swimming pools - can be an added risk.

-Dogs and cats with skin, flea or food allergies often develop ear problems.
-This is because their ears itch as well as their skin.
+Dogs and cats with allergies often develop ear problems as well.
+That is because their ears itch as well as their skin.
 If you find a single flea on these pets - it is one flea too many.
 The cause of your pet's itchiness needs to be found and treated; but I have no faith in the "blood-based allergy tests some veterinarians still rely on.
 Effective treatments might include strict flea control, limiting the pet’s access to damp moldy areas, discontinuing brands of skin-care products, perfume, household cleaning agents or dietary management.
 When that is not sufficient, medications like Cytopoint® might be appropriate.

 In stubborn cases, periodic ear medications containing steroids and antibiotics may be necessary.
 It is best to alter the formula (Brand) of ear ointments or ear drops every few months so that bacteria and yeast living in the ear canals of your pet do not become immune to the ingredients.
 You can use these products round-robin and eventually come back to the first one.